-This section describes a standard sequence of events for the MSSP1 module configured as an I2C Slave in 7-bit Addressing mode.
-All decisions made by hardware or software and their effect on reception.
-Figure 25-14 and Figure 25-15 is used as a visual reference for this description.
+This section describes a standard sequence of events for the MSSPx module configured as an I2C Slave in 7-bit Addressing mode.
+Figure 25-14 and Figure 25-15 are used as visual references for this description.

 This is a step by step process of what typically must be done to accomplish I2C communication.